Locking Residential Mailboxes Prevent Mail Theft & Fraud

 While stealing checks and identities from mailboxes is not a new trend, mail theft is a criminal activity that is gaining extraordinary popularity among gangs.
-And this makes sense; gangs already have an organized structure for this sort of mail theft crime, from recruiting young runners to go from mailbox to mailbox to steal mail through to systems for reselling identities to those who would defraud the victims.
+And this makes sense; gangs already have an organized structure for this sort of mail theft crime.
+They’ve moved from just recruiting young runners to steal from residential mailboxes to systems for reselling identities and defrauding the victims.

 Ron Huff, an expert in gang studies and professor of criminology at the University of California at Irvine, states, “The sums of money involved are staggering.
 And the damage to people’s financial accounts is greatly out of proportion to other gang crimes.”

 For example, recently, in Queens, New York, eleven members of a prominent street gang were charged for stealing checks from unsecured mailboxes, washing the inked payee and inked amounts off the checks, forging new payee names and amounts upon them, and then cashing these forged checks throughout banks in New York.

 While this New York gang’s check forgery amounted to $33,500, their operation paled in comparison to a Los Angeles gang who stole more than $14.3 million using similar mail theft and forgery methods.

 Because stealing mail, checks, and identities from residential mailboxes is a lot easier than selling drugs, this criminal enterprise is rapidly moving across the country.

 Protect Your Mail and Your Identity